-Clarkslegal created their documentation specifically with entrepreneurs in mind.
+Clarkslegal created their documentation (including this free tenancy agreement) specifically with entrepreneurs in mind.
 It takes the particular legal hoops you need to jump through into account and provides solutions that meet your particular needs.
 That’s why we’re so excited to partner with them, and bring you quality legal documentation.

 A tenancy agreement is a contract between a landlord and their tenants, which sets out the legal terms and conditions of the tenancy.

 Most tenancy agreements will automatically be assured shorthold tenancy agreements.
 They will likely be this type of tenancy agreement if:

 A tenancy can’t be an assured shorthold tenancy agreement if:

 Even if you don’t have a written contract with your tenant, a tenancy agreement will still be in place.
 Under s54(2) of the Law of Property Act 1925, a tenancy will exist as soon as a tenant starts paying rent.

 However, having a written tenancy agreement allows you to make certain stipulations, such as how and when you will review rent or the circumstances under which you may withhold all or part of your tenant's deposit.

 Without a written agreement you won’t even be able to prove how much rent the tenant owes you, so may find yourself caught out.

 If you don’t have an assured shorthold tenancy agreement that you currently use for your properties, you can download the template provided by Clarkslegal.